RuizhenMai/academic-blog/index.md

 3. [Multiplication and inverse matrices](UnitI/Multiplication_and_inverse_matrices): This lecture looks at matrix multiplication from five different points of view.
 We then learn how to find the inverse of a matrix using elimination, and why the Gauss-Jordan method works.

 4. [Factorization into A = LU](UnitI/Factorization_into_A_eq_LU): This session explains inverses, transposes and permutation matrices.
 We also learn how elimination leads to a useful factorization A = LU and how hard a computer will work to invert a very large matrix.

+5. [Transposes, Permutations, Vector Spaces](UnitI/Transposes,Permutation,Vector_Spaces): To account for row exchanges in Gaussian elimination, we include a permutation matrix P in the factorization PA = LU.
+Then we learn about vector spaces and subspaces; these are central to linear algebra.